 Gardiner is a town that has long been stuck in a time warp, but is now rapidly expanding in a way similar to West Yellowstone.
 In short, it’s becoming crass and kitschy.
 Suffice it to say that I am not a fan.
-The food is average, the accommodation scarce and over-priced; but it’s the nearest place one can find accommodation within early morning striking distance of the rivers in the NE corner of Yellowstone National Park.
-At least the nearest one that doesn’t involve sleeping ensconced in 1mm nylon in grizzly country.
+The food is mostly poor, the accommodation scarce and over-priced; but – it’s the nearest place one can find accommodation within early morning striking distance of the rivers in the N.E. corner of Yellowstone National Park.
+At least the nearest accommodation that doesn’t involve sleeping ensconced in 1mm nylon in grizzly country.

 Like a bear-sized enchilada.

 We fished the Black Canyon of the Yellowstone on the first morning, after taking advice from a guide friend of mine who lives in Bozeman.
 He gave us precise directions to get into a piece of water that no one fishes and that he said had such easy access that he even takes his oldest clients there.

-Dropping into the canyon was easy but still took time.
-This didn’t look good.
+Dropping into the canyon was easy, but it still took time.
 Walking in, downhill; took well over an hour and a half.
 Each time we thought we could see the edge of the canyon proper or we thought we could hear the water, we would walk on and realise that it was even further down.

 There was not track per se, as we bombed in off the road on a make-shift pull-out.
 Game trails criss-crossed the area, and the bones and antlers of a hundred deceased beasts littered the ground.
 This was prime grizzly country and perhaps the worst area in which to bump into one.
 The walk out being so difficult.

-Eventually we made it to the river and it was incredible. (see four photos below).
-We caught seven fish in the first reverse eddy.
-They were stupid.
+But eventually we made it to the river and it was incredible. (see four photos below).
+We caught seven fish in the first reverse eddy!
+They were completely stupid.
 Giddy.
 Like kids at a party sucking helium from balloons.
 But as good as the fishing was, all I could think of was how bad the walk in and downhill was and what the walk out would be like.
-After maybe two hours fishing we decided, that as we may never make it out, perhaps we should get going and not risk being caught out in the wilderness in the dark.
+After maybe two hours fishing we decided, that as we may never make it out, perhaps we should get going and not risk being caught out there after dark.

-The walk was hell.
-Parts were near vertical and saw us hanging from roots and pulling ourselves up.
+Well to summarise; it was hell.
+Parts of it were near vertical and saw us hanging from tree roots and pulling ourselves up.
 We had a GPS bearing on the car and we made a bee-line for it.
 It was literally only 1.8kms away.
-So I made a pledge to only stop every 100 metres.
+So we made a pledge to only stop every 100 metres.
 That’s 18 short stretches.
-But the going was so rough and the terrain so steep, and the weather was so hot; that we couldn’t do more than 20 metres without a break.
-And we were at about 6500 feet in elevation.
+But the going was so rough and the terrain so steep, and the weather was so hot; that we couldn’t do more than 20 metres without a short stop.
+And we were at about 6500 feet elevation.

 Just how long would this end up taking?

 A storm was brewing and at least the breeze that was gaining momentum was slightly cooler.
-I waited for 25 minutes as lightning began to crack and flash on the surrounding peaks.
+I waited for about 25 minutes as lightning began to crack and flash on the surrounding peaks.
 Eventually the guys caught up and that’s when I saw the saddest thing.